webmiddle/webmiddle.github.io/docs/fetching/httprequest.md

 body will be converted to form data.

-The component resolves with the **response body** wrapped in a resource, whose name and contentType must be specified as attributes.
+The component resolves with the **response body** wrapped in a resource, whose name and contentType can be specified as props.

 If the contentType attribute is set to “application/json”, then the content will be JSON-parsed, otherwise it will be kept as is.